-Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core) IV.C.
-Curriculum Organization and Fellow Experiences IV.C.1.
+Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core)

+- IV.C.
+Curriculum Organization and Fellow Experiences - IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core)

+IV.C.1.a)

-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core) IV.C.1.a) Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback. ^(Core) IV.C.1.b) Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement. ^(Core) IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder. ^(Core) IV.C.3.
-Fellow experience must include: IV.C.3.a) at least three months of clinical experience devoted to the care of hospitalized rehabilitation patients and at least three months devoted to non-hospitalized patients; ^(Core) IV.C.3.b) regular meetings with an assigned faculty advisor or mentor who regularly monitors the fellow's progress and provides feedback; and, ^(Core) IV.C.3.c) opportunities to meet and share experiences with residents in the affiliated residency program and in other specialties. ^(Detail) IV.C.4.
-Didactic Curriculum
+Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
+(Core)

+IV.C.1.b)

+Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
+(Core)

-IV.C.4.a) The program must have regularly scheduled conferences.
-(Core) IV.C.4.a).(1) These must include case-oriented multi-disciplinary conferences, journal club, and quality improvement seminars relevant to clinical care within the program. ^(Detail) IV.C.4.b) Each fellow must have documented attendance at conferences that provide in-depth coverage of the major topics required for competence in brain injury medicine over the duration of the program. ^(Core)
+IV.C.2.
+The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
+(Core) IV.C.3.
+Each-fFellow experience must include: IV.C.3.a) devote at least three months of his or her clinical experience devoted to the care of hospitalized rehabilitation patients and at least three months devoted to non-hospitalized patients; (Core) IV.C.3.b) regular meetings with have an assigned faculty advisor or mentor who must meet with him or her regularly monitors the fellow's progress for monitoring and provides feedback; and, (Core) IV.C.3.c) have the opportunitiesy to meet and share experiences with residents in the affiliated residency core program and in other specialties.
+(Detail) IV.C.4.
+Didactic Curriculum IV.C.4.a) The program must have regularly scheduled conferences.
+(Core) IV.C.4.a).(1) These must include case-oriented multi-disciplinary conferences, journal club, and quality improvement seminars relevant to clinical care within the program.
+(Detail) IV.C.4.b) Each fellow must have documented attendance at conferences that provide in-depth coverage of the major topics required for competence in brain injury medicine over the duration of the program.
+(Core)